netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-service-type-lb.md

 Kubernetes service of type `LoadBalancer` support is provided by cloud load balancers in a cloud environment.
 Cloud service providers enable this support by automatically creates a load balancer and assign an IP address which is displayed as part of the service status.
 Any traffic destined to the external IP address is load balanced on NodeIP and NodePort by the cloud load balancer.
 Once the traffic reaches the Kubernetes cluster, kube-proxy performs the routing to the actual application pods using iptables or IP virtual server rules.
 However, for on-prem environments the cloud load balancer auto configuration is not available.

-You can expose the services of type `LoadBalancer` using the Citrix ingress controller and Tier-1 Netscaler devices such as Netscaler VPX or MPX.
+You can expose the services of type `LoadBalancer` using the Netscaler ingress controller and Tier-1 Netscaler devices such as Netscaler VPX or MPX.
 The Netscaler VPX or MPX residing outside the Kubernetes cluster load balances the incoming traffic to the Kubernetes services.
 For more information on such a deployment, see [expose services of type `LoadBalancer`](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/network/type_loadbalancer/).

 However, it may not be always feasible to use an external ADC device to expose the service of type LoadBalancer in an on-prem environment.
 Some times, it is desirable to manage all related resources from the Kubernetes cluster itself without any external component.
-The Citrix ingress controller provides a way to expose the service of type LoadBalancer using Netscaler CPX that runs within the Kubernetes cluster.
+The Netscaler ingress controller provides a way to expose the service of type LoadBalancer using Netscaler CPX that runs within the Kubernetes cluster.
 The existing BGP fabric to route the traffic to the Kubernetes nodes is leveraged to implement this solution.

  In this deployment, Netscaler CPX is deployed as a daemonset on the Kubernetes nodes in host mode.
 Netscaler CPX establishes a BGP peering session with your network routers, and uses that peering session to advertise the IP addresses of external cluster services.
 If your routers have ECMP capability, the traffic is load-balanced to multiple CPX instances by the upstream router, which in turn load-balances to actual application pods.
 When you deploy the Netscaler CPX with this mode, Netscaler CPX adds iptables rules for each service of type LoadBalancer on Kubernetes nodes.
 The traffic destined to the external IP address is routed to Netscaler CPX pods.